-Bottom Line: When people grow up in trauma and with little support, guidance or positive role models, their personal and professional development fall behind.
+Bottom Line: When people experience trauma and have few opportunities for focused support, guidance and positive role models, personal and professional development fall behind.

 Help Lesotho’s programs help vulnerable people face their challenges and learn effective strategies for managing their lives as they build healthier futures for themselves, their families and their communities.

 Help Lesotho delivers compassionate life skills training programs…